Christian Worship: A Lutheran Hymnal: Editions

-HymnSoft®
+HymnSoft

 In addition to the accompaniment editions of the hymnal, NPH offers an edition of Christian Worship known as HymnSoft.
 This computer program is structured in order to allow churches without pianists and organists to easily play hymns, psalms, and liturgy using a computer.
 Playback is in MIDI and can use the computer's own on-board midi synthesizer with internal or external speakers, or can be connected to a MIDI capable keyboard, piano, or organ.
 External MIDI files can be added using the Player Module, which can execute scripts for an entire service.
 The Planning Christian Worship materials also has its own module for Hymnsoft.

 As of March 2018, Hymnsoft version 3.2 is the current version of the software.
 It includes recordings of all music, hymns, and psalms in the Christian Worship hymnal, Christian Worship Supplement, and Christian Worship Occasional Services.

 Christian Worship: Supplement

 After Christian Worship was published, the WELS decided that a hymnal should serve for 25-30 years, unlike the 52 years served by TLH.
 In 2003, the WELS began work on Christian Worship: Supplement.
 It was published in 2008, 15 years after Christian Worship, and contains 88 hymns numbered from 701 to 788.
 The hymnal was intended to be used alongside Christian Worship, providing a newer and broader range of hymns, psalms, and liturgical materials.
-It was also used to gain feedback for the next hymnal, which will replace Christian Worship.
+It was also used to gain feedback for the next hymnal, which would eventually replace Christian Worship.